Picanha Meat, cooked on a skewer for a Brazilian Bbq

 Most people who try picanha cooked properly over hardwood charcoal go quiet for a second after the first bite.
 Then they ask what cut it is, because they have had sirloin before and it did not taste like this.

 The charcoal is doing most of the work.
-Live coals produce a heat that gas cannot match, and when rendered fat hits those coals the result is a continuous cycle of smoke and fat and fire that builds in complexity the longer the cook runs.
+Live coals produce a heat that gas cannot match, and when rendered fat hits those coals, the result is a continuous cycle of smoke, fat, and fire that builds in complexity the longer the cook runs.
 The meat and the fire are in conversation with each other the entire time.

 One of our customers worked at Tucanos Brazilian Grill for years.
 He came to one of our Saturday cooks, took a bite, and told us ours was better.
 That is the charcoal talking.
 And the fat cap.
 And twenty years of getting it right.